Mejolov24/Hamming-over-the-air/README.md

 # Hamming over the air
-protocol to transefer digital data of any type using Highly CPFSK modulation, specifically designed to be used in ham radio.
+protocol to transefer digital data of any type using Highly CPFSK modulation and SEC-DED error correction, specifically designed to be used in ham radio.

 ## Protocol information :